 9. Travel by Roadways (state transport)

-(a) State Road Transport Undertakings have made provision for senior citizens for reservation of 2 seats in the front row of all buses.
+(a) Most State Governments in India operate Bus services through a State Road Transport Corporation.
+State Road Transport Undertakings have made provision for senior citizens for reservation of 2 seats in the front row of all buses.

 (b) Some state governments also give concessions (in fare) to senior citizens, while some also have specially modelled buses for the elderlies.